Delish Birria De Res Recipe Made Easy

 Featured Comments

-“Made this last night and it was so flavorful.
-Loved how the crunchy came together.”
+“Made this last night and it was absolutely loved.
+Loved how the warm came together.”

 “Super easy and absolutely loved!
 My family asked for seconds.
 Saving this one.”